Skip to main content

 Park History

-The national nature reserve was established on October 3, 2006, with a major extension in December 2016 creating the second-largest marine protected area in the world at that time.
-The reserve is managed by the Terres Australes et Antarctiques Françaises administration based in Saint-Pierre, Réunion.
+The national nature reserve was established on October 3, 2006, with a major extension in December 2016 that brought the total protected area to approximately 672,969 km2, making it the second-largest marine protected area in the world at that time.
+[1] A further extension in February 2022 expanded the reserve to approximately 1,662,000 km2.
+The reserve is managed by the Terres Australes et Antarctiques Françaises administration.
 The 2016 extension added vast areas of pelagic waters protecting the foraging ranges of breeding seabirds and marine mammals.
 The reserve implements strict access controls, with visitation limited to scientific personnel and approved expeditions.

 Major Trails And Attractions